SydneyBioX/Hydra/README.md

-# Interpretable deep generative learning for single-cell multi-omics with Hydra
+# Interpretable deep generative learning for single-cell multiomics with Hydra

 </br>